graemeboulton/jobs-pipeline/README.md

 # Reed Job Pipeline

-An end-to-end ETL project that ingests job postings from the Reed.co.uk API, transforms and enriches them with Python, loads into PostgreSQL with dimensional modeling, and surfaces insights via Power BI/Fabric.
+An end-to-end ETL project that ingests job postings from the Reed.co.uk API, transforms and enriches them with Python, loads into PostgreSQL with dimensional modeling, and surfaces insights via Power BI.

 ## Project Overview